dirkkelly/dirkkelly/content/2018/02/foresty-for-writing-blog-posts-on-hugo.md

 ![Forestry, Add Image](/uploads/2018/02/28/forestry-image.png "Forestry, Add Image")

-Okay, I just discovered the [preview mode](http://ksqus-uroa767a.preview.forestry.io/2018/02/foresty-for-writing-blog-posts-on-hugo/ "Forestry Preview"), I'm not sure how long this will stay around, but this instant preview of a snapshotted version, this is going to change people's lives!
+Okay, I just discovered the [preview mode](http://ksqus-uroa767a.preview.forestry.io/2018/02/foresty-for-writing-blog-posts-on-hugo/ "Forestry Preview"), I'm not sure how long the preview environment will stay around, but this instant preview of a snapshotted version, this is going to change people's lives!

 ![Forestry, Preview](/uploads/2018/02/28/forestry-preview.png "Forestry, Preview")